web-platform-tests/interop-accessibility/README.md

 - 2025 Investigation (Current) [#148](https://github.com/web-platform-tests/interop-accessibility/issues/148)

-Includes progress on architecture efforts to expand cross-browser accessibilty testing, both in the engines' internal accessibilty trees, as well as cross-engine testing of platform-specific API mappings.
+Includes progress on architecture efforts to expand cross-browser accessibility testing, both in the engines' internal accessibilty trees, as well as cross-engine testing of platform-specific API mappings.

 ## 2024